 In short, this Buddhist monk who lived in Jiaozhi, North Vietnam during the 3rd century AD was a Sogdian man from Samarkand.
-But this was not just any monk, buts the first patriarch of Zen Buddhism in Vietnam.
+But this was not just any monk, but the first patriarch of Zen Buddhism in Vietnam.
 Kang Senghui was a well-educated man, familiar with Confucian classics as well as the Sanskrit Buddhist cannons.
-He also gets the credit of bringing the first Buddha relic in China, in the year 248 AD.
+He also gets the credit for bringing the first Buddha relic to China, in the year 248 AD.

 Jiaozhi, north Vietnam and the ancient roman empire

 Besides being the birthplace of a person largely responsible for the spread of Buddhism in this part of Asia, Jiaozhi is interesting for one more reason.
 It was an important commercial hub for trade with the ancient Romans.
 And at this precise point in time, this role of a mediator between Rome and China belonged to Yuezhi – Kushans.
 Moreover, the name of this Vietnamese province in the Malays tongue was Kuchi.
 It became Cochin-China for the Portuguese traders of c.
 1516. (!)

 The Chinese Book of Liang states that Roman merchants (Da Qin in Chinese) often visit Funan (Mekong Delta), Rinan (Annam), and Jiaozhi (North Vietnam).
 In 226 AD, the Wu emperor Sun Quan brought one of these merchants from Jiaozhi to his court, to learn more about the Roman empire.
 The Chinese record of the name of this Roman merchant was “Qin Lun”.